Val di Fassa Hut-to-Hut Walking Holiday

 Explore the six massifs encircling the Val di Fassa in six days.

-This week-long trek covers the Monzoni, Marmolada, Sella, Sassolungo, Antermoia, and Rosengarten.
-Most of the trek unfolds at altitudes between 2000 and 2600m, exceeding 3000m at the Sella group’s lunar landscapes.
-Enjoy diverse terrain from high flower pastures and woodlands to thrilling rocky tracks.
-Traverse panorama-rich mountain ridges, marvel at Marmolada (3313m), and take in the beauty of the lost world of Antermoia.
+This wonderful week-long trek covers the Monzoni, Marmolada, Sella, Sassolungo, Antermoia, and Rosengarten, mostly at altitudes between 2000m and 2600m, but exceeding 3000m on the Sella massif’s lunar landscapes.
+Enjoy diverse terrain, from high flower pastures and woodlands, to thrilling rocky tracks.
+Traverse panorama-rich mountain ridges, marvel at the ‘Queen of the Dolomites,’ the Marmolada (3313m), and take in the beauty of the lost world of Antermoia.

-As for your accommodation, you will wake up and still think you are dreaming, as the Val di Fassa region boasts some of the best mountain lodges in the entire Alps, each one in a location of exceptional natural beauty, and including great food.
+As for your accommodation, you will wake up and still think you are dreaming, as the Val di Fassa region boasts some of our favourite mountain lodges in the entire range, each one located somewhere exceptionally beautiful, and providing fabulous food.

-Take a look through this page for everything you need to know about our Val di Fassa hut-to-hut walking holiday and when you’re ready, click the ‘Enquire’ or ‘Book Now’ buttons, complete the information and let our skilled enquiry team help you make this holiday a reality.
+Browse this page for all you need to know about our Val di Fassa hut-to-hut walking holiday.
+Then click the ‘Enquire’ or ‘Book Now’ buttons, submit some information, and let our skilled enquiry team give you a pleasurable and reassuring booking experience.

 At a Glance